How does an annuity work, and how is superannuation modelled as a regular contribution growing at compound interest?

 Use the future value formula for an annuity to find the accumulated value of regular contributions to superannuation or a savings plan

 A focused answer to the HSC Maths Standard 2 dot point on annuities and superannuation.
-The future-value-of-annuity formula on the NESA reference sheet, applied to Super Guarantee contributions, with worked Australian examples at current ATO rates.
+The future-value-of-annuity formula on the NESA reference sheet, why it is a geometric series, the future value built contribution by contribution, solving for the required payment, and worked Australian examples at current ATO Super Guarantee rates.

 Have a quick question?
 Jump to the Q&A page